antikun/odin-recipes/README.md

 # odin-recipes
 Fist project within the Odin Project.
 Showcase basic understanding of html.
-Next up - should prepare the pages for styling by adding adding/changing elements and adding id's and classes.
+Next up - should prepare the pages for styling by adding/changing elements and assigning relevant id's and classes.